You can request a free quotation below. We will contact you as soon as possible.

 Connect the GigE cameras to the PoE switch and check if the LED on the back of...

 How to connect and trigger a LED light source with a machine vision camera from Daheng Imaging using an industrial strobe controller .
-We have explained it in 5 simple steps.
 This is applicable to both USB3 and GigE machine vision cameras that have a trigger output.
 As additional hardware we have used a 12V powersupply, a Power LED and a triggerable industrial strobe controller, the ACC-MV-LED-STROBECONTROLLER-V1 .

 Step 1: Program the triggerable industrial strobe controller